franceslinyc/franceslinyc.github.io/coursework.markdown

 permalink: /coursework/
 ---
 #### Overview
 <p align="justify"> First year, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
-This year, we expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs), simulation methods, and data science tools (e.g. PySpark/Spark).
-Currently, I am wrapping up my Master's project focusing on Hawkes (self-exciting) processes.
-Beginning this summer, we will shift our focuses to focus on spatial prediction (e.g. kriging, copula).
-In the years to come, I aim to explore spatial statistics, spatio-temporal modeling, and machine learning further. </p>
+This year, we expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
+I also get a chance to gain experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark/Spark).
+Currently, I am wrapping up my Master's project focusing on some well-known temporal and spatio-temporal point processes leading up to Hawkes (self-exciting) processes which find applications in a wide variety of fields such as seismology, criminology, emergency and disaster management, insurance, and finance.

+Beginning this summer, we will shift our focuses to focus on spatial prediction (e.g. kriging, copula) of big forestry inventory data.
+In the years to come, I aim to continue to work on and explore spatial statistics, spatio-temporal modeling, machine learning, and big data further while completing PhD coursework (e.g. decision theory, probability theory, linear model theory) in statistics. </p>

 <p align="justify"> This page serves to summarize major topics we have learned throughout my time here at OSU.
-If/when time permits, I sure wish to turn them into posts. </p>
+If/when time permits, I wish to turn them into posts. </p>

 (some of the major topics discussed) <br/>
 [some of the work using R/Python/Query Language]